Many Wisconsinites are rightfully proud to work in and support the state’s school system.

-With cohorts based in Chippewa Falls, Manitowoc and Pulaski, our graduate education program allows educators from across the state to easily access face-to-face classes without relocating or being forced to rely on online coursework.
+With cohorts based in Chippewa Falls, Manitowoc, Wausau and Pulaski, our graduate education program allows educators from across the state to easily access face-to-face classes without relocating or being forced to rely on online coursework.

 Choosing a small graduate education program could be your ticket to career growth, increased confidence and ability in the classroom, new licenses and certifications, and so much more.